cmg189/better_battery/README.md

 - Faster testing platform

-## Things to improve on give more time
+## Things to improve on given more time

 If I were allotted more time I would have figured out the optimal Python library that would allow communication between the host computer and the Arduino board.